fps/0vpn/README.md

 * If those check out the client's public key is added to the peers list.
 * IP addresses are derived from the node's names in the 10.123.0.0/16 subnet.
 So they must be unique and there might be collisions which will make stuff not work well.
 * For non linux clients that only have a "vanilla" wireguard "app" we provide ready to use .cfg files (these are written to the TMPDIR path reported during startup of <code>0vpn-root</code> and can be used with the equivalents of wg-quick.)
-* We run an instance of dnsmasq on the server which resolves clients in the "internal" tld.
+* We run an instance of dnsmasq on the server which resolves clients in the "internal" TLD (the TLD can be configured as well).

 # Requirements